mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 d
 ```

-And - because our generator doesn't how more `yield` statements in it - it doesn't have more values to return and it also runs till completion.
+And - because our generator doesn't how more `yield` statements in it - it doesn't have more values to return.
+It also runs till completion.

 That's why the last `{ done, value }` object from the `next` call, has no value in it and also notifies us that the iterator has finished.

-This code:
+So this code:

 ```js
 const iterator = getNumber();